mzyl/bookbytes2.0/README.md

 - [x] Work with whole book library
 - [ ] Host locally on server
 - [ ] Find font that contains virtually all characters
+  - Maybe this doesn't exist like I thought it did

 ### Ordered Plan
 - [x] Set up server to download full library